 Apple.
 Disney.
 Coca-Cola.

-When you think of iconic brands, these are just a few that inevitably come to mind.
-Over the years, each has built their own unique identity, becoming some of the most widely recognized, powerful, and profitable brands of all time.
+When you think of iconic brands, these are just a few that come to mind.
+Over the years, each has built its own unique identity, and they have become some of the most widely recognized, powerful, and profitable brands of all time.

-Sure, creating a brand that’s on par with Apple or Disney might seem impossible—especially if you’re working in a less-than-sexy industry or buy into the myth that brand isn’t as important when it comes to B2B.
+Creating a brand that’s on par with Apple or Disney might seem impossible—especially if you’re working in a less-than-sexy industry or you buy into the myth that brand isn’t as important when it comes to B2B.
 But the good news is that building your brand identity and strategy is a process—one that the branding greats also had to go through (and continue to go through).

 What is brand identity?

-It can get confusing, even if you are a brand marketer.
+It can get confusing, even if you are a seasoned brand marketer.

 Some common elements that make up brand identity include:

 When you think about Target, you probably picture the color red.
 Or the miniature bull terrier with a target on its eye.
 Or the playful, flamboyant ads.